Tolk-Haggard/resume/README.md

 - Primary Tech/Languages: Erlang, C#, Riak
 - Biggest Challenges:
   - Interacting with custom binary protocol
-  - Scaling on a budget appropiate for an IoT device
+  - Scaling on a budget appropriate for an IoT device
   - Management of customer relationships and expectations

 **2012 - 2013\